magento/merchdocs/src/catalog/category-create.md

         - Display Product Prices
         - Add to Cart

-1. To add another permission rule, click <span class="btn">New Permission</span>.
-Then repeat the process.
+1. To add another permission rule, click <span class="btn">New Permission</span> and repeat the process.

     <!--{% if "Default.EE Only" contains site.edition %}-->
     ![]({% link images/images-ee/category-permissions-section-admin.png %}){: .zoom}